If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 To do:

-Silent Hill features an everyman trying to find his daughter in a creepy-as-hell town.
+Silent Hill is a survival horror gamer about an everyman trying to find his daughter in a creepy-as-hell town.
 Of course, nothing can possibly go wrong.
 Right?
 Right?

 Sub-Pages